kennersoft/kennerpim/docs/en/user-guide/products.md

 ## Working With Entities Related to Products

-In the TreoPIM system, the following entities are related to products:
+In the KennerPim system, the following entities are related to products:
 - [product attributes](#product-attributes);
 - [product categories](#product-categories);
 - [channels](#channels);